 If you happen to have an old door, it makes a great table!
 You can buy legs to attach, but we just use ours on the floor when we need a large work surface for cutting fabric, coloring a poster, or similar projects.
 The rest of the time, it can lean against a wall somewhere out of the way.

 Clear vinyl packages with zippers, used to package some blankets, are handy if you need to store smallish clothing (like tights or baby clothes) in a cabinet, shelf, or large drawer where they’re always rolling out and getting lost.

-Cloth drawstring bags, used to package some sheet sets, are great for keeping together toys that have lots of small pieces, like wooden trains and their tracks, a small set of blocks, or the little people and furniture for a toy building.
+Cloth drawstring or hook-and-loop closure bags, used to package some sheet sets, are great for keeping together toys that have lots of small pieces, like wooden trains and their tracks, a small set of blocks, or the little people and furniture for a toy building.